Why Visit Trento: 15 Best Things To Do In Trento Italy

 Giunta Albertiana

-Beginning here, you will start to find more fascinating frescoes and stuccoes depicting stories of war, religion, and mythologies.
-The two notable artworks in Giunta Albertiana are the Triumph of the Christian Faith and Minerva banishing the Sins Back to Hell
+Two of the most notable works of art in Giunta Albertiana are the Triumph of the Christian Faith and Minerva banishing the Sins Back to Hell.

 Magno Palazzo